skius/grabapl/grabapl/problems-testcases.md

 All good - caller will notice that a new edge gets created, and hence will know that its existing edge must be updated.

 Note that this is only true because we don't allow multiple parallel edges.

+## User-defined queries (UDQ) brainstorming

+Would love to reuse the existing operation builder for parts of a UDQ.

+Can queries modify?
+* If yes, queries are just different in that their result can be used to enter two different branches.
+* If no, we need to limit the modification capabilities of regular operations.

+Can we somehow make the "branching capability" first-class?
+I.e., can we allow the user to somehow return such a thing manually?

+We could add an associated OutputType to our Semantics trait, and operations can return such a type.
+That type must then implement an interface that supports our "start_query" semantics somehow.
+So there's no difference between a UDQ and UDF.
+When a UDF is used in operation context, the outputtype is ignored, but when it's used in place of a start_query, the outputtype is used to determine the query branches.
+Actually, we need to have an option for UDFs to opt-out from being used as queries.
+Needs to be in the signature.

+Initially, the output type should just be isomorphic to `bool` - i.e., we can pick one of two branches.

+If a UDF opts-in to being used as a query, how can it actually return a true/false value?

+Algot Web does this by having a "global mutable result variable" that the user can set to true/false as the program progresses.

+I dislike this, as it doesn't feel as first-class as nodes and edges.
+Maybe they don't return a bool, but they return a specific node, of a specific type, where the type supports a "ToBool" trait?
+(for ToBool to work in our framework, the NodeConcrete value needs a ToBool -> Option<bool> method, where dynamically non-bool types just return None.)
+(also: NodeAbstract needs a IsBool method that returns true on types that dynamically will return Some() for ToBool) So, for a UDF to opt-in to being a UDQ, it would explicitly mark one of its returned nodes as the query result node.
+The builder asserts that the supposed type in fact supports ToBool.

+What should the semantics of the bool result node be?
+* If operation was called in a query context, the result node is deleted.
+Note: this requires it to be non-connected just to avoid confusingly deleting edges.
+* If not, keep the bool node around, so we can do bool operations?